-1. Each State Party shall designate a point of contact available 24 hours a day, 7 days a week, in order to ensure the provision of immediate assistance for the purpose of investigations, prosecutions or judicial proceedings concerning offences established in accordance with articles 6 to 16 of this Convention, or for the collection, obtaining, preservation and sharing of evidence in electronic form of offences established in accordance with articles 6 to 16 of this Convention, as well as of serious crime, including those offences covered by article 17 of this Convention when applicable.
+1. Each State Party shall designate a point of contact available 24 hours a day, 7 days a week, in order to ensure the provision of immediate assistance for the purpose of specific criminal investigations, prosecutions or judicial proceedings concerning offences established in accordance with this Convention, or for the collection, obtaining and preservation of evidence in electronic form for the purposes of paragraph 3 of this article and in relation to the offences established in accordance with this Convention, as well as to serious crime.

-2. The secretariat shall be notified of such point of contact and keep an updated register of points of contact designated for the purposes of this article.

-3. Such assistance shall include facilitating or, if permitted by the domestic law and practice of the requested State Party, directly carrying out the following measures:

-(a) The provision of technical advice;

-(b) The preservation of stored [computer data] [digital information] pursuant to articles 42 and 43;

-(c) The collection of evidence, the provision of legal information and the locating of suspects; or

-(d) The provision of [computer data] [digital information] to avert an emergency.
+- 2. The Secretary-General of the United Nations shall be notified of such point of contact and keep an updated register of points of contact designated for the purposes of this article and shall annually circulate to the States Parties the updated list of contact points. [agreed ad referendum] - 3.
+Such assistance shall include facilitating or, if permitted by the domestic law and practice of the requested State Party, directly carrying out the following measures: - (a) The provision of technical advice; - (b) The preservation of stored electronic data pursuant to articles 42 and 43 of this Convention, including, as appropriate, information about the location of the service provider, if known to the requested State Party, to assist the requesting State Party in making a request; - (c) The collection of evidence and the provision of legal information; - (d) The locating of suspects; or - (e) The provision of electronic data to avert an emergency.

-4. A State Party's point of contact shall have the capacity to carry out communications with the point of contact of another State Party on an expedited basis.
-If the point of contact designated by a State Party is not part of that State Party's authority or authorities responsible for mutual legal assistance or extradition, the point of contact shall ensure that it is able to coordinate with that authority or those authorities on an expedited basis.

-5. Each State Party shall ensure that trained and equipped personnel are available to ensure the operation of the 24/7 network.

-6. States Parties may also use and strengthen existing authorized networks of points of contact, where applicable, and within the limits of their domestic laws, including the 24/7 networks for computer-related crime of the International Criminal Police Organization for prompt police-to-police cooperation and other methods of information exchange cooperation.
+- 4. A State Party's point of contact shall have the capacity to carry out communications with the point of contact of another State Party on an expedited basis.
+If the point of contact designated by a State Party is not part of that State Party's authority or authorities responsible for mutual legal assistance or extradition, the point of contact shall ensure that it is able to coordinate with that authority or those authorities on an expedited basis. [agreed ad referendum] - 5.
+Each State Party shall ensure that trained and equipped personnel are available to ensure the operation of the 24/7 network. [agreed ad referendum] - 6.
+States Parties may also use and strengthen existing authorized networks of points of contact, where applicable, and within the limits of their domestic laws, including the 24/7 networks for computer-related crime of the International Criminal Police Organization for prompt police-to-police cooperation and other methods of information exchange cooperation. [agreed ad referendum]